Go to the Students section

 selected by Alex Friend.

-This video selection covers a variety of topics on NVivo and is not meant to be exhaustive.
-The videos are selected for their ability to explain the topic in question and where sound and visual quality are generally good.
+This video selection covers a variety of topics on NVivo.
+I've selected the videos for their ability to explain the topic in question, plus at least reasonable sound and visual quality.
 If you are short of time,

-watch these two which provide an introduction to coding in NVivo and more generally in qualitative analysis.
+watch the two below which provide an introduction to coding in NVivo and more generally in qualitative analysis.

 https://www.youtube.com/watch?v=IDYZe0obn-4 University of Hull, Coding in NVivo (refers to version 11 but still largely applicable to version 12)